OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.5/office.context.mailbox.md

 > [!NOTE]
 > It is recommended that add-ins use the REST APIs instead of Exchange Web Services whenever possible.

-To call the `getCallbackTokenAsync` method in read mode, **ReadItem** is the minimum permission level your app can specify in its manifest.
+Calling the `getCallbackTokenAsync` method in read mode requires a minimum permission level of **ReadItem**.

-If the item has not yet been saved in compose mode, you must call the [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method before calling the `getCallbackTokenAsync` method.
-To call the `saveAsync` method, **ReadWriteItem** is the minimum permission level your app can specify in its manifest.
+Calling `getCallbackTokenAsync` in compose mode requires you to have saved the item.
+The [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method requires a minimum permission level of **ReadWriteItem**.

 **REST Tokens**